fbpx

 Vernaccia di San Gimignano has a fan club that stretches back to the Middle Ages.
 Kings, princes, cardinals, and authors – including Geoffrey Chaucer and Dante Alighieri – have all enjoyed a glass of Vernaccia over the years.
 And yet, it is one of Italy’s more obscure white wine appellations.
 Compared to the global fame now attached to Vermentino and Cortese di Gavi, Vernaccia is a bit player.
 But, this is only for your benefit, as it has ensured a plentiful supply and a lack of price inflation.

-The vineyards are found northwest of Siena, flanking the beautiful town of San Gimignano itself.
-Vines can be seen in all directions if you climb the highest tower in San Gimignano, situated in the Val d’Elsa.
+The vineyards are northwest of Siena, flanking the beautiful town of San Gimignano.
+If you climb the highest tower in San Gimignano, situated in the Val d’Elsa, you can see vines in all directions.
 As throughout Tuscany, elevation, aspect, and, above all, ideas vary considerably here.
 Ancient traditions are increasingly overlaid with innovation and creativity as winegrowers experiment with skin-contact wines, in addition to fermentation in amphorae and concrete eggs.

 Top producers of Vernaccia di San Gimignano: